 Unpaid SG?
 Amnesty: Pay now and avoid SG penalties

-Are you a business owner who has been unable to make a sueprannuation guarantee (SG) payment for your employee?
-The Turnbull government has announced an amnesty for all unpaid Superannuation guarantee contributions.
-So, if you lodge and pay all of your outstanding SG payments within the next twelve months you will not be penalised.
+Are you a business owner who has been unable to make a superannuation guarantee (SG) payment for your employee?
+The Turnbull government has announced an amnesty for all unpaid SG contributions.
+So, if you lodge and pay all of your outstanding SG payments within the next twelve months, you will not be penalised.
 This is a BIG concession for small business owners.

 Ordinarily, employers who fail to pay the superannuation guarantee charge are liable to pay the: